Map OneDrive for Business & SharePoint to Network Drives

 The latest version of Zee Drive is available from the download link below.

 If you are upgrading Zee Drive, first download the new version to your computer and run it.
 Click the Upgrade button and follow the wizard steps to complete the upgrade.
 If the Upgrade button does not show then you are already running the latest version of Zee Drive.

 For hot desk computers and desktop servers you will need to enter your administrator username and activation code first then click the blue link to continue with the upgrade.

 You can automate the upgrade of Zee Drive using the command line.
-Refer to this document for more information.
+Refer to the Zee Drive command line usage document for more information.

-The latest version of Zee Drive is v30.1 released on the 31st January 2018.
+The latest version of Zee Drive is v31 released on the 8th April 2018.

 v30.1 - Introduces support for file and folder names containing the percent and hash/pound characters % and #.
 Resolves an issue where changes from other users may not appear in mapped drives under specific circumstances.

 v29 - Support added for TLS1.2.
 Zee Drive now requires .Net 4.5 or above.

 v28.1 - Zee Drive now offers an option to retry startup if the startup fails on a public wifi network that requires browser authentication.